Landing at Cape Helles: Subsequent operations

 The Allied attack began at 8:00 a.m. on 28 April with a naval bombardment.
 The plan of advance was for the French to hold position on the right, while the British line would pivot and capture Krithia and Achi Baba from the south and west.
 The plan was poorly communicated to the brigade and battalion commanders of the 29th Division.
 Hunter-Weston remained in the rear and was not able to exert any control as the attack developed.
 The initial advance was swift but pockets of Ottoman resistance were encountered, in some places the advance was stopped and at others kept moving, leaving both sides outflanked, which was more of a disadvantage to the attackers.
 As the British and French advanced, the terrain became more difficult, as the troops reached four great ravines, which ran from the heights around Achi Baba towards the cape.

-On the left flank, two battalions of the 87th Brigade (1st Border Regiment and 1st Royal Inniskilling Fusiliers) entered Gully Ravine but were halted by a machine-gun post near Y Beach.
+On the left flank, the 1st Battalion, Border Regiment and the 1st Battalion, Royal Inniskilling Fusiliers (87th Brigade) entered Gully Ravine but their advance was stopped by fire from a machine-gun post, near Y Beach.
 No further advance could be made up the ravine until the 1/6th Gurkha Rifles captured the post on the night of 12/13 May, which involved them climbing a 300 ft vertical slope, which had defeated the Royal Marine Light Infantry and the Royal Dublin Fusiliers; the site became known as "Gurkha Bluff".
 Exhausted, demoralised and virtually leaderless British troops could go no further, in the face of increasing Ottoman resistance and in places, Ottoman counter-attacks drove the French and British back to their starting positions.
 By 6:00 p.m. the attack had been called off.
 Of c.
 14,000 Allied troops involved, 2,000 British and 1,001 French casualties were suffered.